CCW-Site/dev_plan/README.md

 ### Rejected
 - Rejected: work command (reporter: CupStudios)
 - rejected: Each weekly-game-fest should have themes to base the game on (reporter: @DarkerGEN)
+- rejected: project runs smoothly until you edit it (reporter: dandan)

 ### Community Contributor board(2022/12/05~2022/12/11)
 - @CupStudios   : 4 💡